Moving into FS1

 Key principles for good practice in supporting successful early years transitions

 • Prepare your child for change.
 It is important that all children experience a positive transition.
 With appropriate preparation and understanding, children are more likely to feel secure and settle more easily into their new environment.
-Please share as much information with us in our Zoom calls and paper work, such as All About Me, to enable us to tune in to their interests, strengths and needs.
+Please share as much information with us during our home visits to enable us to tune in to their interests, strengths and needs.

 • Transitions can be eased by careful planning, sharing of information and visits.
-We are looking forward to meeting you at our socially distanced picnic and during the settling visits, as outlined in your introduction letters to follow.
+We are looking forward to meeting you during our Presentation Evening and ‘Stay and Play’ sessions, as outlined in your introduction letters to follow.

-• We promise to listen closely to you as parents/ carers and value your expertise and knowledge of your child.
+• We listen closely to you as parents/ carers and value your expertise and knowledge of your child.

 • Children cope better with transitions when communication is shared well, and the process of change takes place gradually over time.
 Please remember that children learn, settle and develop in different ways and at different rates